-Step 2: Apply a thin coat to the back of the clear plate and to the front side of your image and press facing down onto the back side of the plate.
+Step 2: Apply a thin coat to the back of the clear plate and the front side of your image and press facing down onto the backside of the plate.

-Step 3: Apply another thin layer of decoupage and allow for it to dry.
-Then using the same process, apply the napkin or fabric to the back side of the plate create the background behind your printed image.
-Apply another coat of decoupage and allow to dry.
+Step 3: Apply another thin layer of decoupage and allow it to dry.
+Then using the same process, apply the napkin or fabric to the backside of the plate create the background behind your printed image.
+Apply another coat of decoupage and allow it to dry.

 Step 4: (optional) Add a coat of white back to the background.

 Step 5: Apply thing a final coat of decoupage to the back to seal in the project and allow it to dry.